 Pabrai lays out 9 principles of the Dhandho framework of investing which includes some unconventional stuff- invest in beaten down stocks and choose copycats over innovators.

 What I liked about the book: The book is an easy read and is very focused on the theme.
 It gives plenty of interesting examples to substantiate each principle and also provides methods on how to implement Dhandho framework.
 It is a fast read but packages a lot of wisdom which Pabrai uses in his daily life.
-You can see the best price for this book on Amazon.

 Quote from the book: Investing is just like gambling.
 It’s all about the odds.
 Looking out for mispriced betting opportunities and betting heavily when the odds are overwhelmingly in your favor is the ticket to wealth.